Isadora-viveiros/website/content/en-us/membros/GiovanniBrandao.md

 ---
 title: "Giovanni Brandão"
-description: "Aspirante em diferentes áreas da arte e nerd na maioria das horas.
+description: "Aspiring to various fields of art and a nerd most of the time.
 Let's be friends!"
 cargo: "associate"
 github: "GiovanniBrandao"
 linkedin: "giovanni-brandao"